My J. Crew Fair Trade Jeans Review & Reflections

 Last year J. Crew and Madewell released a line of fair trade denim.
 I finally got around to purchasing a pair and honestly I love them you’ll find my review below.

+This review was originally written in 2020 and updated in 2025.
 This post does contain some affiliate links which means The Honest Consumer may receive a commission if you decide to purchase, however, at no additional cost to you!

 Getting name brands like J. Crew and Madewell to choose Fair Trade Certified factories is big.
+Let’s explore why it’s important.

 Assuming these big name brands continue the using fair trade factories, this could have a a very positive impact on garment workers.